CostiaB/flow_modeling/README.md

 python3 calc_navier.py --nt 200000 --p_it 50 --freq 1 --sine --freq_points 1000
 ```
 ### Convective diffusion
-1. If you need to change channel and electrodes params in params_channel_shape.py
+1. If you need to change channel and electrodes parameters their values are in params_channel_shape.py
-2. If you need to change initial values for Convective diffusion in params_conc.py
+2. If you need to change initial values for Convective diffusion they are in params_conc.py
 3. Start calc_diffusion.py
 Arguments for calc_navier.py: